wp-plugins/tweet-embed/readme.txt

 To install the plugin from the wordpress.org plugin directory:

 1. Download `tweet-embed.zip`,
-2. Unzip it and upload the `meegloo` folder to the `/wp-content/plugins/` directory
+2. Unzip it and upload the `tweet-embed` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress,

 == Changelog ==

+= 0.1.1 =
+* Fixed naming issues in documentation

 = 0.1 =
 * Basic functionality implemented